The application deadline has been extended to Monday, Feb. 27, 2023, at 11:59 p.m. ET.

 Proposal Round- The quality of the white paper in the initial submission will be evaluated against five major criteria:

-- Well-Written: clearness & conciseness
+- Well-Written: clearness and conciseness

 - Content: Addresses key questions